 Supervises evictions to ensure peace between the evicted tenant and landlord.

-Conducts sales of seized property; collects funds.
+Conducts sales of seized property and collects funds.

 Conducts computer searches and enters information in computer terminals.